Holic75/Baldurs-gate-dnd-3.5/README.md

 STUNNING BLOW: All successful attacks within the next round force the victim to save vs. Spell or be stunned.
 This special ability automatically modifies normal attacks; no targeting needs to be done.
 ```
 – 5th level: Becomes immune to all diseases and cannot be slowed or hasted.
-– 7th level: May use the Lay On Hands ability on <PRO_HIMHER>self to heal 2 Hit Points per level.
+– 7th level: May use the Lay On Hands ability on herself to heal 2 Hit Points per level.
 – 8th level: Gains a -1 bonus to Speed Factor.
 – 9th level: Becomes immune to charm.
 – 11th level: Becomes immune to poison.